jluttine/rofi-power-menu/README.md

 Rofi Power Menu provides a mode for offering basic power menu operations such as shutting down, logging out, rebooting and suspending.
-For irreversible actions, it also asks for confirmation.
+By default, it shows all choices and asks for confirmation for irreversible actions.
+The choices, their order and whether they require confirmation, can be all configured with command-line options.

 In contrast to other similar solutions I've found, the power menu is implemented as a rofi mode, not as a stand-alone executable that launches rofi by itself.